ravisankar-PIO/devopsonibmi/sftpForIBMi.md

 <br>

 - We will create separate user profile for this SFTP access.
 Note that the login for the user SFTPUSR1 is disabled.

   `system "CRTUSRPRF USRPRF(SFTPUSR1) INLMNU(*SIGNOFF)"`

 <br>

 - Create a HOME directory on the IBM i to store the user's SSH-related files.
-We will be sharing this folder to the client.
+We will be sharing this folder to the client.<br>
   `mkdir /home/sftpusr1`

 <br>

 - Create a .SSH directory within the user's home directory.

 `mkdir /home/sftpusr1/.ssh`

 <br>